bmlt-enabled/bmlt-root-server/README.md

 ***Version 2.10.1* ** *- TBD*

 - Added the Root Server URI as a new field to format results.
 This will help with the new [Sandwich](http://archsearch.org/sandwich/) aggregator.
+- If someone enters '24:00:00' as the time (midnight), then it gets changed to 23:59:00 (11:59 PM).
+This ensures that "midnight" is always "TONIGHT," not tomorrow AM.

 ***Version 2.10.0* ** *- February 22, 2018*